chaos-polymtl/lethe/doc/source/index.rst

 Installation
 ------------

-Follow the instructions in the :doc:`installation` section.
+Follow the instructions in the :doc:`installation/installation` section.

 Authors
 -------